mangelpt/Store/README.md

 - or instead you can create a new account in the Sing-up option

 ## this app is fully responsive
--you can verify using device toolbar from chrome developer tools
+- you can verify using device toolbar from chrome developer tools
 ## Available Scripts

 In the project directory, you can run: